deltaworks-ai/store/README.md

-# store
+# deltaworks.store

-Results, not sales | Completed systems are presented as outcomes of the Δ process.
-The store is a gallery of validated results, not a sales funnel.
-If a system exists here, it has already survived the lower layers.
+Results, not options.

+Completed systems are presented as outcomes,
+not as configurations.

+This layer:

+• shows what exists
+• provides context
+• reflects validated work

+The store is a gallery, not a shop.